zsoltkovacs/p2pp/README.md

 ;P2PP MINSPLICE=70

+If you want the splice length warnings to contain layer information you also need to add the following information to the AFTER LAYER CHANGE GCode of your Slic3r Printer Profile.
+Text between [] will be automatically converted to actual values by Slic3R PE when exporting the GCode to disk or to the printer.

+;AFTER_LAYER_CHANGE

+;LAYER [layer_num]

 The splice process is now defined in the Statup GCode of the Slic3r Print profile.  based on the materials a user can define heat/compression/cooling additional.
 The MATERIAL_DEFAULT setting provides a configurable fallback in case no profile is defined for the material combination.
 NOTE:  these entries are not symmetrical, ie you need to define both directions in order to specify a complete process

 ;P2PP MATERIAL_DEFAULT_0_0_0